-Skokloster Castle is located on the shores of Lake Mälaren, between Stockholm and Uppsala.
-This castle on the Sko Peninsula, with its collections and its preserved environments, reflects on a grand scale the days when Sweden was a great power.
-Construction of the building began in 1654 by Carl Gustaf Wrangel, who was one of the most powerful men in Sweden in those days of glory.
+Skokloster Castle is on the Sko peninsula by Lake Mälaren between Stockholm and Uppsala.
+With its collections and well-preserved surroundings, the castle is a magnificent representation of Sweden’s era as a major power.
+The construction of the building began in 1654 by Carl Gustaf Wrangel, a prominent military man and one of the most powerful men in the Swedish Empire.

 - Wheelchair ramp